tredontho/purescript-book/text/chapter11.md

 (Left ["Empty string"])
 ```

-This is because of the way in which the side-effects provided by the `ExceptT` monad transformer interact with the side-effects provided by the `WriterT` monad transformer.
+This is because of how the side-effects provided by the `ExceptT` monad transformer interact with the side-effects provided by the `WriterT` monad transformer.
 We can address this by changing the order in which the monad transformer stack is composed.
 If we move the `ExceptT` transformer to the top of the stack, then the log will contain all messages written up until the first error, as we saw earlier when we transformed `Writer` with `ExceptT`.

-One problem with this code is that we have to use the `lift` function multiple times to lift computations over multiple monad transformers: for example, the call to `throwError` has to be lifted twice, once over `WriterT` and a second time over `StateT`.
-This is fine for small monad transformer stacks, but quickly becomes inconvenient.
+One problem with this code is that we have to use the `lift` function multiple times to lift computations over multiple monad transformers; for example, the call to `throwError` has to be lifted twice, once over `WriterT` and a second time over `StateT`.
+This is fine for small monad transformer stacks but quickly becomes inconvenient.

 Fortunately, as we will see, we can use the automatic code generation provided by type class inference to do most of this "heavy lifting" for us.